Tag: Chile

 Note: I think I’ve made peace with the fact that my experiences are going to vastly outpace my time, ability, and motivation to write about them.
 I’ve finally found a good routine that lets me write on most weekday mornings, but I’ve got a good ten or fifteen more posts in the works just to catch up to this point in the semester, and if each one is as detailed as this one, I’ll be finishing them in 2026.
 Maybe I’ll change things up and be less thorough—but probably not.
 We’ll see.
 Regardless, enjoy the sporadic content.
 Leave a comment or question below, and be sure to subscribe.

-Travel Blog #2: A Stroll Up Cerro Santa Lucia
+Chile #2: A Stroll Up Cerro Santa Lucia

 I’ve hiked, climbed, ski-lifted, and crampon-ed, if that’s a word, up a lot of hills recently, big and small.
 What I’ve found is that sometimes a small hill is just as worthwhile as a true mountaineering expedition at altitude, and a lot less expensive and time-consuming, too.